wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-javascript-backend-windows-store-javascript-get-started.md

 4. (Optional) Run the app again, and notice that data saved from the previous step is loaded from the mobile service after the app starts.

-4. Back in the Management Portal, click the **Data** tab and then click the **TodoItems** table.
+4. Back in the [Azure Management Portal], click the **Data** tab and then click the **TodoItems** table.

    	This lets you browse the data inserted by the app into the table.

->[AZURE.NOTE] You can review the code that accesses your mobile service to query and insert data, which is found in the default.js file.
+>[AZURE.NOTE]You can review the code that accesses your mobile service to query and insert data, which is found in the default.js file.

 ## Next Steps
 Now that you have completed the quickstart, learn how to work with the [Mobile Services client for HTML/JavaScript](/documentation/articles/mobile-services-html-how-to-use-client-library).